 The alarm data is logged in the BMS

 The BMS sends an email to the building manager and the elevator company

-The Building manager sees the email, logs on the system for his mobile, and confirms a work order which is sent to the elevator company.
+The Building manager sees the email, logs on to the system for his mobile, and confirms a work order which is sent to the elevator company.

 With the confirmation of the work order, a bulk email is sent to tenants notifying them an elevator is out of order and to accommodate the inconvenience.

-no panic, and the tenants are aware.
+No panic and the tenants are aware.

 The building Manager gets his coffee and puts a pedestal sign in the lift lobby for visitors that elevator number X is out of order.

 Often with the Variable speed drive applications, the energy savings will reflect in the Nabers assessment, this, in turn, has the opportunity to make the landlord money as the building becomes more and more “green”, which in turn will eventually add the opportunity to improve the relationship with tenants and income opportunities.